 - Facilitate an alumni gathering during Homecoming weekend

-- Give a talk at a large group gathering
+- Give a talk or do a Q&A session at a large group gathering

 - Facilitate a student training for the ministry